juergenweb/JkImagePlaceholder/README.md

 `setText()`

-In this case only the image without text inside will be rendered, independent if a global placeholder text was set set in the backend or not.
+In this case only the image without text inside will be rendered, independent if a global placeholder text was set in the backend or not.

 ### setTextColor() method